 Components of the SAT Exam

 The SAT exam comprises three main sections: math, critical reading, and writing.
 There is also an optional essay section.
-The math section consists of questions that test a student’s ability to solve problems.
-The critical reading section includes questions on vocabulary, reading comprehension, and sentence completion.
+The math section consists of questions testing a student’s problem-solving ability.
+The critical reading section includes vocabulary, reading comprehension, and sentence completion questions.
 The writing section contains questions on research and argumentation.
-There is also an optional essay, which covers the same areas as the writing section.
+There is also an optional essay covering the same areas as the writing section.

 How to register for the SAT Exam

-The SAT Exam is a college admissions exam required for most colleges and universities in the United States.
+The SAT is a college admissions exam required for most colleges and universities in the United States.
 The exam is three hours long and consists of math, critical reading, and writing sections.
-To register for the exam, you will need to create an account on the College Board website.
-You will need to provide some basic information about yourself, such as your name and e-mail address.
+To register for the exam, you must create an account on the College Board website.
+You must provide basic information about yourself, such as your name and e-mail address.
 You will also need to register for a CPA exam center and select the date you want to take the exam.
 The exam cost is $250, and you will have 90 days from the date you register to complete the exam.
 Once you have completed all of the necessary steps, it’s time to start studying!

 How to prepare for the SAT Exam

 The SAT exam is a college admissions test used to measure a student’s readiness for college.
 The exam covers reading, writing, and math skills.
-It is essential to bring a number 2 pencil and an eraser to the exam.
+Bringing a number 2 pencil and an eraser to the exam is essential.
 All required information must be completed in the exam.
 Once you have logged into the Pearson eCollege Platform, the instructions on how to use the course will appear.

 What happens after the SAT Exam?

-The SAT exam is a college admissions test that measures a student’s readiness for college.
-It is a three-hour exam that includes critical reading, writing, and math sections.
+The SAT exam is a college admissions test measuring a student’s college readiness.
+The three-hour exam includes critical reading, writing, and math sections.
 After the SAT exam, students receive their scores.
 To earn college credit, students must achieve a specific score on the test.
 The colleges that accept the SAT will indicate the course requirements for credit.

-The SAT Exam, taken by students in the United States, includes math sections and critical reading sections.
+The SAT Exam, taken by United States students, includes math and critical reading sections.
 The math sections test students’ ability to solve problems, while the essential areas of reading test students’ ability to understand and analyze passages.